jessicabettsftw/my_precious/README.md

 my_precious destroy 'filename'

 forge: create an empty .precious file with the specified name that you gave it.
-You will write you Precious code here.
+Write your Precious code here.

 bring_forth: 'filename' here is the same file you created with forge which will now be read and interpreted into Ruby code which is then written and outputted to 'output filename'